 Peak Flow Meter

-To determine whether your asthma is under control, your doctor will probably recommend using a peak flow meter.
-You blow into the device, and it measures how well air is moving out of your lungs.
+You blow into this device, and it measures how well air is moving out of your lungs.
 Your doctor will probably want you to use one to check how well-controlled your asthma is.
-A change in your peak flow score can help warn you that an asthma attack might occur soon.
+A change in your peak flow score can warn you that an asthma attack might happen soon.